(12/19/2020 c)

 especially the one who knew all the right moves,

-the blood, the spleen, the body, all that terrifying breathing,
+the blood, the spleen, the body,

 the letting go.
-The letting go.

-the letting go.
 The letting go.